How To Store Your Tires Properly.

 Choosing the Right Storage Location

 Man pointing towards tire storage area in a garage, looking for the ideal place to store his tires inside his garage.
+There is a white SUV in the background with its door open and another white building outside the garage.

-Preparing Your Tires for Storage
+Preparing Your Tires for Storage.

 1. Clean Your Tires.